senechaux/check-media-library-names-and-dates/README.md

 # TODO
 - Estimate date for "Fotos antiguas" and "Yo de peque"
 - Change check-filenames.py to check if a video is not mp4
-- Create script to compress biggest videos and move them to a different folder, and then move the compressed ones to the same folder the biggest one was.
-Or at least a script to execute the commands to copy and/or move the biggest videos and the compressed one.

 # DONE
 rename ny by ñ